Local events per location, fed straight into your content engine

 How most operators solve this today

-Event-data APIs (Eventbrite, Meetup, Ticketmaster, PredictHQ, Songkick)
+Single-vendor event APIs (Eventbrite, Meetup, Ticketmaster, PredictHQ, Songkick)

-City + chamber-of-commerce RSS feeds
+City and chamber-of-commerce RSS feeds

 Free

-Local-marketing agency manual research
+Local marketing agency manual research

-$50-$150 per hour
+$50 to $150 per hour

 What changes when this is an agent skill